Duygubirol/Node_Classification/README.md

 ### Results
 <details>
 <summary>Detail information</summary>
-After training and validating the GCN across 10 folds of cross-validation on the Cora dataset, the model demonstrated robust performance.
+After training and validating the GCN across 10 fold of cross-validation on the Cora dataset, the model demonstrated robust performance.
 Below are the summarized outcomes of the model's accuracy:

 Training and Validation Performance:

-**Mean Training Accuracy:** 0.9272 ± 0.0072
+**Mean Training Accuracy**: 0.9272 ± 0.0072

-**Mean Validation Accuracy:**0.8637 ± 0.0211
+**Mean Validation Accuracy**: 0.8637 ± 0.0211

 These results represent the average performance across all 10 folds, showcasing the model's ability to generalize across different subsets of the data.

-**Final Model Evaluation with the best model:**
+**Final Model Evaluation with the best model**:

 Test Accuracy: 0.8782